karatelabs/karate/README.md

 # the next line is where the criteria is injected using the regex function
 * def query = call replacer { query: '#(query)', field: 'taxAgencies', criteria: 'first: 5' }

-# here is the result
+# and here is the result of the 'replace'
 * assert query == 'query q { company { taxAgencies(first: 5) { edges { node { id, name } } } } }'

 Given request { query: '#(query)' }